HC-TW/TWer/README.md

 2. User-friendly interface
 3. There is a prompt text to know what to enter
 4. The telephone and website in the attractions information can be directly called and linked
-5. The established itinerary can be browsed offline.
+5. The established itinerary can be browsed offline
-6. APP data can be backed up to the cloud.
+6. APP data can be backed up to the cloud
 ### User Interface Requirements
 #### Symbolic icon
 - Assign an icon to each link as a preview of the content
 #### Menu and previous page
-- Each page must contain a menu icon or the previous page.
+- Each page must contain a menu icon or the previous page
 #### Scalable
 - There must be space for new features or new links
 #### Screen size
 - Should apply to all sizes
 ### Functional Requirements
 #### Create itinerary
-- Toolbar displays the name of the page, the return icon, and the creation text to indicate "Create"
+1. Toolbar displays the name of the page, the return icon, and the creation text to indicate "Create"
-- Show the prompt text in the first input field - "Please enter the name of the itinerary"
+2. Show the prompt text in the first input field - "Please enter the name of the itinerary"
-- Show the prompt text in the second input field - "Please select a travel date"
+3. Show the prompt text in the second input field - "Please select a travel date"
-- The second input field is linked to the calendar for date selection.
+4. The second input field is linked to the calendar for date selection
 #### My itinerary (home page)
-- Toolbar displays the page name, menu icon and create itinerary icon
+1. Toolbar displays the page name, menu icon and create itinerary icon
-- The itinerary list shows the cover image, name, and date of the itinerary
+2. The itinerary list shows the cover image, name, and date of the itinerary
-- The cover image of the itinerary is randomly generated or the user changes it to a photo in his own gallery
+3. The cover image of the itinerary is randomly generated or the user changes it to a photo in his own gallery
-- itinerary cover links to the page for editting the itinerary
+4. itinerary cover links to the page for editting the itinerary
-- Sideslip itinerary — display two buttons for copying or deleting itinerary
+5. Sideslip itinerary — display two buttons for copying or deleting itinerary
 #### 搜尋景點
-- Toolbar顯示頁面名稱與選單圖示。
-- 輸入欄位提示文字—「請輸入景點地區或名稱」。
-- 取消鍵清空輸入欄位。
-- 當輸入欄位變化，產生相應搜尋結果。
-- 搜尋結果顯示景點名稱與景點地址。
-- 搜尋結果連結到景點資訊頁面。
-- 搜尋結果上限為五個。
-- 只會出現台灣的地點。
+1. The Toolbar displays the page name and menu icon
+2. Show the prompt text in the input field - "Please enter the area or name of the attraction"
+3. Cancel button for clearing the input field
+4. When the input field changes, the corresponding search result will be generated
+5. The search result shows the name and address of the attraction
+6. The search result is linked to the attraction information page
+7. The maximum number of search results is five
+8. Only locations in Taiwan will appear
 #### 編輯行程
-- Toolbar顯示頁面名稱、返回圖示、編輯模式、地圖模式。
-- 依照設定的日期，產生該天數的頁面供行程規劃。
-- 編輯模式可更改行程封面圖片、名稱、日期與景點開始結束時間，還有對行程規劃頁面做增減。
-- 新增景點，有兩種方式供選擇—從收藏景點或是搜尋景點。
-- 已新增景點連結該景點資訊頁面。
-- 側滑該景點，顯示兩個按鈕—複製景點圖示、刪除景點圖示。
-- 選擇地點之間的交通方式（步行、汽車、地鐵、公車），評估所需時間，
-- 並且規劃路線。
-- 地點之間交通圖案連結路線頁面。
-- 地圖模式標註現有景點在地圖的相對位置。
-- 標註景點連結景點資訊頁面。
-- 在用戶新增完景點後，如果不知道怎麼排，可以點選最佳排序參考。
+1. Toolbar displays the page name, return icon, edit mode, and map mode
+2. According to the set date, generating that number of pages for itinerary planning
+3. Edit mode can change the itinerary cover picture, name, date and start and end time of the attraction, as well as add or delete the itinerary planning page
+4. There are two ways to add attractions, through favorite attractions or search attractions
+5. Attractions have been added link to the attraction information page
+6. Swipe the attraction to show two buttons - copy attraction icon and delete attraction icon
+7. Choose the mode of transportation between locations (walking, car, subway, bus), evaluate the time required and plan the route
+8. Traffic patterns between locations link to the route page
+9. The map mode indicates the relative position of the existing attractions on the map
+10. Marked attraction link to the attraction information page
+11. After users add attractions, if they don’t know how to arrange them, they can click the best sorting reference
 #### 收藏景點
 - Toolbar顯示頁面名稱與選單圖示。
 - 收藏特定景點，儲存在收藏列表中，以方便日後使用。